datagrovecr/jaja_search_replace/Notes.md

 ## Ideas
-- Put find code inside a function and call linter when word is found.
+- Use existing functions to create basic search and replace.